anewton1998/redacted_examples/README.md

 This is the same as example-1.net however the registrant now has a voice and fax, each with an extension.
 It has the following four additional redactions:

-1. Registrant Phone by removal
+1. Registrant Phone by partial value
-1. Registrant Phone Extension be removal
+1. Registrant Phone Extension be partial value
-1. Registrant Fax by removal
+1. Registrant Fax by partial value
-1. Registrant Fax Extension by removal
+1. Registrant Fax Extension by partial value

-The phone and phone extension redactions overlap, and the fax and fax extension redactions overlap as well.

 example-15.net (example-15_net.json)
 ------------------------------------